Alysha Clark

-Alysha Angelica Clark (אלישה קלארק; born July 7, 1987) is an American-Israeli professional basketball player for the Washington Mystics of the Women's National Basketball Association (WNBA).
+Alysha Angelica Clark (אלישה קלארק; born July 7, 1987) is an American-Israeli professional basketball player for the Dallas Wings of the Women's National Basketball Association (WNBA) and Athletes Unlimited Pro Basketball.
 In college, she led the NCAA in scoring three years in a row.
 She was drafted in the second round of the 2010 WNBA draft by the San Antonio Silver Stars.
 In 2018, Clark won a championship with the Seattle Storm as they swept the Mystics in the 2018 WNBA Finals, and in 2020 won her second championship as the Storm swept the Las Vegas Aces.
 She won her third WNBA championship with the Las Vegas Aces in 2023.
 In 2018, she led CCC Polkowice to a Polish championship and was named the league’s Most Valuable Player.
 The next year, she won a Ligue Féminine de Basketball championship with her French team, Lyon Asvel.
 Clark is known for her swarming defense and clutch shooting.

 Early life

 Clark was born in Denver, Colorado to Jan and Duane Clark, who were both musicians.
 She is the younger sister of American Idol contestant Corey Clark.
-Clark's maternal grandparents were Jews and could speak Hebrew.
+Clark's maternal grandparents were Jewish and could speak Hebrew.
 However, she was baptized as a child and identified as a Christian.
 It was not until she began playing in Israel that she was considered Jewish (her maternal grandparents were Jewish).
 She subsequently began to explore her Jewish roots and became an Israeli citizen.

 The family later moved to her hometown of Mount Juliet, Tennessee, where she attended Mt.
 Juliet High School.
 There, she played basketball, and as a senior averaged 24 points and 11.6 rebounds, while shooting 78 percent from the foul line and 67 percent from the floor.
 She was named an AAU All-American, the 3A Miss Basketball, picked by the Tennessean as its Midstate Player of the Year, voted to the Girl's All-Southern Basketball Team by the Orlando Sentinel, named the Tennessee Gatorade Player of the Year, named to the Tennessee All-Star Team, named Tennessee tournament Most Valuable Player.